I am able to undertake the following medical examinations:

 As a PPL holder, I fly from Full Sutton (website here) and have a share in G-BATV a PA 28.
 My furthest trips have been to France and Ireland.
 I have a Night Rating and IMC.

-My other passions are a BMW 1200RT Sports tourer and a Specialised Roubraix Road bike.
+My other passions are my new bike: a Triumph T120 Bonneville and a Specialised Roubraix Road bike.

-My next Charity Challenge (to be undertaken with my wife), is to explore the delights of MyanMar (Burma) October 2018.
+My next Charity Challenge (to be undertaken with my wife), is to explore the coastal area of Thailand.
+(Covid permitting).